Icelandic language: Grammar

-In the above examples, the conjugated verbs veit and fór are always the second element in their respective clauses, see verb-second word order.
+In the above examples, the conjugated verbs veit and fór are always the second element in their respective clauses.

 A distinction between formal and informal address (T–V distinction) had existed in Icelandic from the 17th century, but use of the formal variant weakened in the 1950s and rapidly disappeared.
 It no longer exists in regular speech, but may occasionally be found in pre-written speeches addressed to the bishop and members of parliament.

 Vocabulary

-Early Icelandic vocabulary was largely Old Norse.
+Early Icelandic vocabulary was largely Old Norse with a few words being Celtic from when Celts first settled in Iceland.
 The introduction of Christianity to Iceland in the 11th century brought with it a need to describe new religious concepts.
 The majority of new words were taken from other Scandinavian languages; kirkja ("church"), for example.
 Numerous other languages have influenced Icelandic: French brought many words related to the court and knightship; words in the semantic field of trade and commerce have been borrowed from Low German because of trade connections.
-In the late 18th century, language purism began to gain noticeable ground in Iceland and since the early 19th century it has been the linguistic policy of the country (see linguistic purism in Icelandic).
+In the late 18th century, linguistic purism began to gain noticeable ground in Iceland and since the early 19th century it has been the linguistic policy of the country.
 Nowadays, it is common practice to coin new compound words from Icelandic derivatives.

 Icelandic personal names are patronymic (and sometimes matronymic) in that they reflect the immediate father or mother of the child and not the historic family lineage.
 This system, which was formerly used throughout the Nordic area and beyond, differs from most Western systems of family name.
 In most Icelandic families, the ancient tradition of patronymics is still in use; i.e. a person uses their father's name (usually) or mother's name (increasingly in recent years) in the genitive form followed by the morpheme -son ("son") or -dóttir ("daughter") in lieu of family names.

 In 2019, changes were announced to the laws governing names.
 Icelanders who are officially registered with non-binary gender will be permitted to use the suffix -bur ("child of") instead of -son or -dóttir.